 As patients can nominate any EPS Release 2 enabled pharmacy in England, you could receive an electronic CD prescription at any time, even if there are no GP practices close to you currently live with CD functionality.
 GP practices taking part in the EPS Phase 4 pilot will prescribe CDs electronically both for patients with nominations and for those without (on Phase 4 tokens).

 If you receive a prescription for a Schedule 2 or 3 CD via EPS, you should dispense it as you would any other electronic prescription.

 Words and figures

 In order to meet legislative requirements requiring quantities of CDs to be expressed in words and figures, the prescribing system will automatically populate this information in both formats in the prescription message.
-This will display the details on the prescriber and dispenser screens.
+This will display the details for both prescribers and dispensers.
 The quantity in words and figures will be included in the ‘message to pharmacy’ field of the prescription message.

-Prescribers won’t be able to use EPS for prescribing in instalments (FP10MDA prescribing), as this requires additional changes to be made to EPS to support this.
+Prescribers won’t be able to use EPS for prescribing in instalments (FP10MDA prescribing).

-You should advise patients who previously didn’t have a nomination because they received Schedule 2 or 3 CDs and didn’t want split prescriptions to consider setting a nomination.
+You should advise patients who previously did not have a nomination because they received Schedule 2 or 3 CDs and did not want split prescriptions to consider setting a nomination.

 A method of ‘marking’ the prescription ‘at the time of supply’ should be decided to ensure compliance with the Misuse of Drug Regulations.
 The dispense notification is suitable for this but, depending on local system configuration, another patient medication record (PMR) process that records a date and leaves an electronic audit trail may be more suitable.